 Want to avoid brine/ umami off-flavors, especially in short meads?
 This article proposes taking the YAN contribution from Go-ferm into account and avoid excessive minerals by tailoring the nutrients to your water profile.

 From my experience, the umami flavor (think wet dog food/ aged cheese) is because the YAN contribution of Go-ferm rehydration nutrient is completely ignored in nutrient calculators.
 The Scott Labs 2016 Handbook suggests that when using a dose of 25 g/hL Go-ferm adds 7.5 mgN/L. This is three-quarters of the YAN contribution compared to Fermaid-O. However, no current calculator takes this into account!
-Also, the combination of Fermaid-K and Go-ferm can add quite a bit of minerals to your water profile, which combined with a hard water profile can potentially result in mineral flavors.
+Also, the combination of Fermaid-K and Go-ferm can add quite a bit of minerals to your water profile, which combined with a high mineral profile water can potentially result in mineral off flavors.

 The extent of the biases induced by Go-ferm in nutrient calculators is a larger problem in short meads and smaller batch sizes, but still exists in larger volumes and higher gravity.
 This article discusses biases in nutrient calculators.
 It also provides a recommendation for a revised best practice for nutrient regimes when using Go-ferm.
 I call it Tailored Additions of Nutrients with Go-ferm (TANG).
 Basically, the biggest takeaway is that while it is often said it is hard to over-pitch, it is possible to overpitch if using Go-ferm with the recommended rehydration protocols.

 YAN Overload Example: a 5 gallon 7% ABV sparkling dry traditional mead using the default Fermaid-O / Fermaid-K / DAP nutrient protocol for a yeast with a low nutrient need from the The MeadMakr BatchBuildr.
-The MeadMakr Advanced Nutrient Calculator recommends 99 YAN, 10 grams of dry yeast, and the following nutrients:
+Recommended YAN is 99 as suggested in the Scott Labs Handbook.
+The MeadMakr Advanced Nutrient Calculator recommends 10 grams of dry yeast, and the following nutrients: